WrittenGames/OpenIdUserBundle/README.md

 The amazing Doctrine ORM.

 Bam!
-Smashed together, stir fried for a bit, then left to rest on a Symfony 2.1 project.
+Smashed together, stir-fried for a bit, then left to simmer on a Symfony 2.1 project.
 Quick, painless, no bother at all - if the setup is what you feel like.

 If you want this bundle to be a bit more flexible, I'm accepting Pull Requests